dollodart/techblog/posts/education/how-does-a-transistor-work/how-does-a-transistor-work.rst

 .. rubric:: Footnotes

 .. [#]

+    Invisible fluids were commonly postulated in physics at that time.
+It would take the same time needed to find the sign of the charge carrier to also prove that the luminiferous ether in which light supposedly traveled didn't exist.

+.. [#]
   The author prefers the term mass specific charge, since ratios are for like-dimensioned quantities, but this is the convention.
 Notably, Euclid defined a ratio in Book V Definition 3 as "a sort of relation in respect of